solidjs-community/solid-primitives/packages/state-machine/README.md

 - `value` - Value returned from the state callback.

-- `to` - Array of state names that can be transitioned to from this state.
-If not provided, any state can be transitioned to from this state.
+- `to` - Union of state names that can be transitioned to from this state.
+If not provided, any state can be transitioned to from this state. `never` will create a terminal state.

 ```ts
 import { createMachine } from "@solid-primitives/state-machine";